-We (literarily) screamed with delight when this virtual pairing came together!
+We (literally) screamed with delight when this virtual pairing came together!

 Eden Robinson and Emily St. John Mandel made their respective Wordfest debuts in 2000 and 2009 as writers to watch.
-Author of the post-apocalyptic classic, Station Eleven ), St. John Mandel’s newest novel The Glass Hotel has been at the top of the Canadian bestseller list since it was released in spring 2020 and has been shortlisted for the 2020 Scotiabank Giller Prize.
-Robinson is fresh from her spot as runner-up on the 2020 edition of Canada Reads for her bestseller Son of a Trickster (shortlisted for the 2019 Scotiabank Giller Prize), which has also been adapted for TV and debuts on Oct.
-7 on the CBC.
+Author of the post-apocalyptic classic, Station Eleven, St. John Mandel’s newest novel The Glass Hotel has been at the top of the Canadian bestseller list since it was released in spring 2020 and was shortlisted for the 2020 Scotiabank Giller Prize.
+Robinson is fresh from her spot as runner-up on the 2020 edition of Canada Reads for her bestseller Son of a Trickster (shortlisted for the 2019 Scotiabank Giller Prize), which has also been adapted for TV on the CBC.
 The final book in her Trickster trilogy, Return of the Trickster, will be released in spring 2021.

 The 60-minute conversation will start at 7:00 PM MT.
 (The pre-show will begin at 6:50 PM MT.)
 We'll be revealing the names of the next two authors in the 25@25 Daisy Chain at the end of the show, making you the first to know!